-The parent company CRO is the ultimate owner of the IM, with day-to-day responsibilities delegated to the Chief Risk Actuary.
-The Chief Risk Actuary gives assurance to the Board that the IM is appropriate for use on an ongoing basis.
+The parent company CRO is the ultimate owner of the IM, with day-to-day responsibilities delegated to the parent company Chief Actuary.
+The Chief Actuary gives assurance to the Board that the IM is appropriate for use on an ongoing basis.
 He also confirms the IM adequately reflects the Company's risk profile, is accurate and works effectively.